 Carpal tunnel syndrome can cause tingling, numbness, pain, and pins and needles in the fingers.
 You may feel numbness and tingling in the first four fingers of your hand.

 Sometimes, you can also suffer from the symptoms in the forearm or arm.
-Pain, numbness, and tingling usually come on gradually over a period of weeks.
+Pain, numbness, and tingling usually come on gradually over weeks.

 14. Pregnancy